lukeliasi/binance-dca-bot/README.md

 ## Configure the bot

 All the required settings needs to be set using Environment Variables or `.env` file.
+The trades you want to make can be configured in a `trades.js` file in the root or with environment variables.

 Rename the `env.example` to `.env` file for a quick bootstrap.

 ### Trades.js file

 Configure the `trades.js` file in the root, you can uncomment and edit the provided example file.

-**NB:** you may also define trades as an Environment Variables (see below)
+**NB:** you may also define trades as an Environment Variables (see section below).

 #### Trades object